 You’ve heard the rumors.
 And now you find yourself face to face with the reality that newborn babies really aren’t great sleepers.
 But there is a light – or dark, quiet room– at the end of the tunnel for you.
 Because there are all sorts of ways to establish good sleeping patterns for your newborn baby right from the beginning.

-In this handy guide to newborn baby sleep, we’ll give you the down low on everything you need to know as a new parent; from the science of sleep to recognizing sleep signs, sleep training methods to establishing a bedtime routine, and how much sleep your baby should be getting.
+Hi, welcome to a whole new world of tiredness.
+But fear not, here’s the down low on everything you need to know as a new parent; from the science of sleep to recognizing sleep signs, sleep training methods to establishing a bedtime routine, and how much sleep your baby should be getting.

 So let’s get cracking…